mahesh-shali/mahesh-shali/README.md

 </div>

 # Hi there, I'm Mahesh 👋
-I am a Machine Learning Enthusiast who absolutely loves coding.
-My enthusiasm for technology drives me to tackle complex problems and build innovative solutions using machine learning techniques.
+I’m passionate about machine learning, AI, and coding.
+My enthusiasm for technology drives me to tackle complex problems and build innovative solutions that create real-world impact.
 ## 🚀 About Me

 - 🌱 I’m currently focused on learning Machine Learning and working on Langchain projects.